polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/upgrade-a-running-network.md

     !!!note
         Keep the node running throughout this tutorial.
 You can modify and re-compile the runtime without stopping or restarting the node.

-3. Connect to your node using the same steps outlined in the [Interact with the Node]() section

-    Once connected, you’ll notice the node template is using the default version, `100`, displayed in the upper left.
+3. Connect to your node using the same steps outlined in the [Interact with the Node]() section.
+Once connected, you’ll notice the node template is using the default version, `100`, displayed in the upper left

     ![](/images/tutorials/polkadot-sdk/build-a-blockchain/upgrade-a-running-network/upgrade-a-running-network-1.webp)